ABOUT this site …

 Without question, the Word of God is the most important book in my life.
 The words within the pages of this book have totally transformed my life from someone who was lost & without hope, to a life filled with the confidence of knowing that my life had been totally changed by one simple decision in my life to follow Jesus.
 II Corinthians 5:17 sums it up when it states “Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new.”

 This BLOG is an avenue for me to fulfill two desires in my life. #1 – to share ‘Faith Bytes’ to anyone that cares to follow along. #2 – To share my testimony to those who may not know me.
 Although you will not find anything deeply personal, what you will find are stories from time to time that illustrate well the fact that God’s Word has impacted my life completely.

-Registration is currently available: The only requirement is that you to *REGISTER* After you ‘log-in’ you will find at the bottom of any post in the category that you select the words ‘No Comments’ or ‘ * Comments’.
+Registration is currently not available: I encourage you to leave a comment.
+The only requirement is that you to *REGISTER* After you ‘log-in’ you will find at the bottom of any post in the category that you select the words ‘No Comments’ or ‘ * Comments’.
 Please click on one of those links and a REPLY form will open where you can insert your comment.

 After registration, all that you need to do is log in and click on ‘Your COMMENTS’ in the left sidebar to leave a comment.
 Then click the word ‘No Comment’ or ‘# Comment’ that appears at the bottom of each post.

 If you would like to delete a comment that you have posted, log in and view the post’s comments.
 There you will have the option to edit or delete them.